iammck/WeatherNow/README.md

     {"cod":401, "message": "Invalid API key.
 Please see http://openweathermap.org/faq#error401 for more info."}
     Notice the cod is the first is a String and a Integer in the second

 I am unable to find a complete list of error codes.
 A successful current weather result has a `"cod":200` value and a forecast has a value of "cod":"200""`, implying any other value is an error response.
+Although it would be nice to handle error responses differently.

 #### Getting Data objects from service call results.